WorkerFramework/worker-framework/worker-core.md

   TaskResultStatus.
  - core.tasksFailed: the number of tasks that failed with an unsuccessful TaskResultStatus.
+ - core.tasksAborted: the number of tasks that were aborted because they were indicated as requeued by the WorkerQueue
  - core.currentIdleTime: the time in milliseconds since the worker was doing anything useful.
  - config.lookups: the number of configuration lookups performed by the